 Every year, each higher education institution receives statistical data on their ranking among other higher education institutions.
 The Ministry also periodically gives written feedback the institutions on their activities and development needs.
 When necessary, the Ministry also invites the management of the institutions to discuss the special characteristics and specific questions related to different fields.

 Financing of higher education institutions

 In connection with annual Budget formulation, Finland's Parliament decides on the amount of core funding allocated by the Ministry of Education and Culture to the universities and universities of applied sciences.
 The Ministry disburses the disposable core funding using the financing models for the two types of higher education institutions.
-Besides the core funding, higher education institutions receive financing from other sources (external funding), such as the Academy of Finland, The Finnish Funding Agency for Innovation (Tekes), foundations, enterprises, the European Union and other international sources.
+Besides the core funding, higher education institutions receive financing from other sources (external funding), such as the Academy of Finland, Business Finland, foundations, enterprises, the European Union and other international sources.

 The appropriations for core funding are allocated mainly in an imputed way to the universities on the basis of their teaching and research performance, and to universities of applied sciences on the basis of their performance in education as well as research and development.
 Part of the financing for both higher education sectors is allocated on the basis of their strategies, which are formulated together between the Ministry and each institution.
 Additionally, the national tasks and duties of the universities are taken into consideration in the central government funding for universities.
 The purpose of the financing models is to improve the quality, impact and productivity of the higher education institutions.